Xilinx/Vitis_Libraries/docs/guide_L2/engines/MCAmericanEngine.rst

 Besides, notice that since SVD is purely computing dependent, which is pretty slow in the design.
 Therefore, a template parameter UN_STEP is added to speed up the SVD calculation process.

 .. note::
   It is worth mentioning that 4096 is only the default calibrate sample/path size.
 This number may change by customers' demands.
-However, the size number must equal to N*1024.
+However, the size must be a multiple of 1024.

 Pricing Process